Vakhtang V: The Rebellion of Aragvi

-Otar of Aragvi remained an unstable vassal of Vakhtang V. Despite having been appointed by Vakhtang after murdering his own brother, whom he replaced, Otar secretly maintained loyalty to the former royal line of Kakheti.
+Otar of Aragvi remained an unstable vassal of Vakhtang V. Despite having been appointed by Vakhtang after murdering his own uncle, whom he replaced, Otar secretly maintained loyalty to the former royal line of Kakheti.
 In 1661, he organized an unsuccessful plot to free Teimuraz from the besieged fortress of Skanda in Imereti, and in 1664 he hesitated to recognize King Archil.
 During Vakhtang’s invasion of Aragvi in 1664, Otar lost the territories of Ertso and Tianeti and was accused of treason, though he regained them after swearing allegiance to Archil.

 To ease his tense relationship with Kartli, Otar appealed directly to the Shah, who compelled Vakhtang to grant him passage to Persia.
 In Isfahan, Otar succeeded in convincing Abbas II to recognize him as a direct vassal, an arrangement that allowed the Safavid court to curb the expanding authority of the King of Kartli.
 During Otar’s absence, however, Ioram Gochashvili, a distant cousin of the Bagrationi family, organized an attempted coup against Vakhtang V. Ioram was swiftly captured and blinded, but the king accused Otar of having instigated the unrest.

 In retaliation for the rebellion, Vakhtang and Archil launched a military campaign against Aragvi.
 The state minister, Edicher Sidamoni—Otar’s brother—abandoned his position to defend his family’s estates.
 Vakhtang advanced into the province of Dusheti, while his son laid siege to Tianeti.
 Vakhtang captured Dusheti after defeating Papuna Sidamoni and subdued the entire Aragvi region, even threatening to execute the Sidamoni brothers.
 Only after the pleas of their family did Vakhtang relent, showing clemency and returning to Tbilisi.

 Otar of Aragvi eventually returned to Georgia as a direct subject of the Shah, a status Vakhtang was forced to accept.
 However, in September 1666, Abbas II died and was succeeded by Shah Suleiman I, allowing the king to reverse his policy.
 That same year, Otar and Edicher both died in what the chronicler Parsadan Gorgijanidze described as a poisoning.
-(Note: Vakhushti of Kartli mentions these deaths as divine punishment linked to the conversion of the two nobles to Islam.)
+(Note: Prince Vakhushti of Kartli mentions these deaths as divine punishment linked to the conversion of the two nobles to Islam.)
 Vakhtang then appointed Revaz Sidamoni, Otar’s uncle, as Duke of Aragvi, thereby restoring the province to Kartli's sphere of influence.